Fernandoleano/Fernando-Recipe/README.md

-Rate and review recipes, and see what other users think of them Share your recipes with the community and get feedback from other users Responsive design that works well on desktop and mobile devices Technologies Used
+Rate and review recipes, and see what other users think of them Share your recipes with the community and get feedback from other users Responsive design that works well on desktop and mobile devices Added a API so you can search for any recipe
+Added a rating system so user can give the recipe whatever rating they like Technologies Used
 Html
 Css